abrennec/sose20_mc/scripts/03_beat.md

 Guess what: Return to what you have previously coded and combine your beat with your melody and/ or harmonic chord progression.
 Play around with the concept of live loops and create on example that combines a beat with a melody and chord progression.
 Make sure that your melody is synced.

+Check also this [tutorial](https://www.youtube.com/watch?v=4x7RXApCu6s) which is a complex example on creating a jazz tune with live loops in Sonic pi.

 ### Exercise 2

 Practice with your example and come up with a small idea for live coding.
 Just play around with your composition so that you can present it to the group.